Firehawke/a2softlist-support/README.md

 ## What is this?
  This script, in combination with a few external tools, can pull data from IA to generate MAME softlist data for Apple II disk dumps.
 It's not expected to be terribly useful to most people:

- * The code quality is crap.
+ * The code quality is less crap than before, but still not great.
- * It does exactly what I need it to do
+ * It does exactly what I need it to do.
  * It's relatively easy to read and to modify as needed.
  * The results are pretty solid and require relatively less cleanup than previous efforts did.
  * It's really only useful for someone specifically trying to pull metadata from IA to put into MAME.